Kubernetes Networking with Calico Training Course

 Requirements

-- An understanding of cloud computing concepts
+- Familiarity with cloud computing concepts

 - Networking experience